qa-codecademy/mkwd13-js-06-dbdevdesign/G1/Class05/homework.md

 **HOMEWORK**

+### Use the existiong movies database to solve the requirements.

 1. Find average rating per movie

 2. Create and query a temp table with movies where total revenue (domestic plus international) is greated than 100000000